gtollefson/Northern_Ethiopia_Pf_ARTR_2025_Project/README.md

 You will need to adjust file paths in the scripts to reflect your local installation.

 ## Citation
-If using this repository or its outputs, please cite:
+If using this repository or its outputs, please cite: Will add preprint citation here when uploaded and ultimately the citation to peer reviewed paper

 ## Contact
 For questions about the codebase or contributions, contact the corresponding authors in the linked published mansucript.